 Spend an extra night in Tennant Creek at a farmstay

 For those who don’t have a 4WD, opt to spend a night at Spinifex Ridge Farm Stay outside of Tennant Creek or drive directly to Gemtree Caravan and Tourist Park and stay for 2 nights to make the most of the activities in the area.

 See the Big Man in Aileron

-As you make your way back to Alice Springs, another stopover that’s a must is Aileron – known for its ‘Big Man’ statue and worth the visit, is Ryan’s Well Historical Reserve.
-The well was incredibly hand dug in 1889 to supply water to travellers and stock along the overland Telegraph line.
+As you make your way back to Alice Springs, another stopover that’s a must is Aileron – known for its ‘Big Man’ statue.
+Worth the visit is Ryan’s Well Historical Reserve.
+The well was – incredibly – hand-dug in 1889 to supply water to travellers and stock along the overland Telegraph line.

 Try the fossicking tour at Gemtree Caravan and Tourist Park

-For those seeking comfortable accommodation with a friendly camping vibe, head to the Gemtree Caravan and Tourist Park, approximately five hours (510km) from Tennant Creek.
-Weekend camp oven dinners, served to you at lantern-lit tables are a popular edition to the activities offered followed by light entertainment – and for bushwalkers and birdwatchers, the 3.5 km self-guided nature trail will help you stretch those legs.
+For those seeking comfortable accommodation with a friendly camping vibe, head to the Gemtree Caravan and Tourist Park, approximately 5 hours (510km) from Tennant Creek.
+Weekend camp oven dinners, served to you at lantern-lit tables are a popular edition to the activities offered followed by light entertainment – and for bushwalkers and birdwatchers, the 3.5km self-guided nature trail will help you stretch those legs.

 The Gemtree Fossicking Tour is a must for any visitor.
 The park offers a quiet, spacious bush setting with modern clean amenities.
 Gemtree has a choice of accommodation options to suit your needs.
 Bookings are essential.